 Tick Removal Tips

-Remember, early tick removal can help prevent the transmission of tick-borne illnesses.
-Be proactive, follow these prevention tips and enjoy the outdoors.
+Remember, prompt tick removal and early recognition of symptoms can help reduce the risk of Lyme disease and other tick-borne illnesses.
+Be proactive, follow these prevention tips and enjoy the outdoors safely.

 Authors